mimimimi2002/googleSTEP/week2/README.md

 ### What is good hash function?
 Ideally, the hash function will not produce the same number if the key is different.
 Also, it needs to be distributed to prevent the numbers from clustering around certain values.
+We use ascii code for each character in string to create a hash number for that string.

 ## A tool to visualize hash map
 Although we predict some of the features of the hash function and the size of hash map can contribute to the distribution of index of table, it is challenging to visualize how these features can affect the distribution.